ament/ament_cmake/ament_cmake_core/doc/resource_index.md

                     `-- foo  # Contains nothing, or the relative path `../../../foo/rqt_plugins.xml`
 ```

-That way your package has all it's required information in its `share` folder and the files in `share/ament_index/resource_index` are simply used as an optimization.
+That way your package has all its required information in its `share` folder and the files in `share/ament_index/resource_index` are simply used as an optimization.

 While there are no restrictions about content or format of the marker files, you should try to keep them simple.